JustAlittleWolf/modpackLoaderFabric/README.md

 **⚠Unfortunately you have to manually restart the game to apply the newly downloaded mods, as reloading mods is impossible from within the game**

 ### Modpack from repository
-The easiest method at the moment is to use my repository at [wolfii.me](https://modpacks.wolfii.me).
+The easiest method at the moment is to use my repository at [modpack.wolfii.me](https://modpack.wolfii.me/create.php).
 You can access all the modpacks from the config screen in modmenu under `Hosted Modpacks`.
-Uploading modpacks to this website to make them publicly available will be possible soon.

 ### Modpack from local file
 If you want to create your own modpack, you can simply do so by creating a file in your /config/MPLF_Modpacks and selecting it from the config screen under `Local Modpacks`.
 This file format has to match [the modpack format](#modpack-format).